scodec/scodec.github.io/guide/Combined+Pages.md

 The `|` operator on a `String` is provided as an alias for `withContext` with the arguments reversed -- e.g., `"x" | codec` is equivalent to `codec.withContext("x")`.
 In standalone examples, `withContext` is typically clearer but in large structures, where each field in a record is labelled with its name, the `|` syntax may be clearer.

 ## Miscellaneous

+There are a number of other miscellaneous combinators that are useful.

+### Complete

 TODO - complete, compact, withToString